Letterhd.gif (3329 bytes)

 From our perspective, it's just the next swing of the pendulum.
 We recall that when mainframes ruled, organizations learned that all the users need is a terminal.

-There are lots of reasons to make the switch to HTML.
-But remember that this has been done before.
-The centralized approach ran into trouble for a number of reasons, but first among them was the scarcity of the COBOL, (or CICS, or data base) talent that was required for program maintenance and system development.
+The centralized approach ran into trouble for a number of reasons, but first among them was the scarcity of the COBOL (or CICS, or data base) talent that was required for program maintenance and system development.

 What was old is new again.
-Well, whatever: if your organization is committed to rediscovering fire, remember that we've sparked the process lots of times while making sure that no one got burned.
+Well, whatever: if your organization has is committed to rediscovering fire, remember that we've sparked the process lots of times while making sure that no one got burned.

 We can help you evaluate the realities and define realistic payoffs.